- How do I get help?

 10. How quickly will you handle my help request?

 Managed Desktop Support staff work to address all End User requests and questions as quickly as possible.
 During the troubleshooting process, response times for questions and information received depend on a variety of factors.
-Our standard times to respond after receiving requests are detailed in our Service Level Agreement (SLA) Section 4.
-Service Level Objectives – Response times.

 11. Which Policies, Rules, and Regulations do I need to follow?